CCCU TRAINING IN

 up to access healing for the traumatized inner child.

-the psychological space for participants to fully engage and focus on
+space for participants to fully engage and focus on their personal work

-their personal work and to prepare to encounter the deep healing issues
+and to prepare to encounter the deep healing issues of others.
+Working,

-of others.
-Working, eating, and engaging in informal and unstructured
+eating, and engaging in informal and unstructured time together enhances

-time together enhances group development and cohesion.
-Insight into the
+group development and cohesion.
+Insight into the group’s sociometry

-group’s sociometry is thus made possible.
-A second reason for residential
+is thus made possible.
+A second reason for residential workshops is economical;

-workshops is economical; the residential workshop is less expensive for
+the residential workshop is less expensive for traveling participants

-traveling participants who require room and meals.
-Finally, this venue
+who require room and meals.
+Finally, this venue will familiarize participants

 References (peer-reviewed, published literature or professional presentations)